opendv360/verification-diagrams/README.md

 ## What Are These Diagrams For?

-These diagrams visually explain key verification concepts including:
+These diagrams visually explain key verification concepts, including:

 - **Testbench Architecture** - How to structure verification environments
 - **The Three Pillars** - Stimulus, Checking, and Coverage